Perfect for sharing, this Cajun Shrimp Boil Rice has all the lovely flavors of a Louisiana-style seafood boil in the form of a rice pilaf.

 Andouille sausage lends authentic flavor to this dish but you can also use smoked kielbasa.

-If desired, cut sausage into large rounds, and use corn on the cob, cut into wheels.
+If desired, use corn on the cob, cut into wheels.
 You can also add small, cooked and halved new potatoes.

 Serve this dish with Louisiana-style hot sauce or cocktail sauce, if desired, for added kick.